Whether you're a self-professed crazy cat mom or a devoted dog dad, you already know just how special our furry friends are.

 All you have to do is follow the directions and provide the information that you're asked for, and you'll be able to file your claim and get your money fast!

 Choosing the right pet insurance in Canada for your fur baby doesn't have to be a challenge.

-Now that you know what to expect of your insurance policy, it’s time to start shopping for the right plan for you.
+Now that you know what to expect from your insurance policy, it's time to start shopping for the right plan for you.

 Get your free quote and start protecting your furry friend and your own financial insurance today!